 If you or someone you know is harming themselves, there are things you could do to help:

 - talk to someone you can trust, or a professional like your school nurse or GP.

 - think about the reasons why you might want to harm yourself and how you can solve these issues or get support.

 - if you are self-harming, try and use something clean if you're cutting yourself to prevent infection.

 - if a friend you know or family member is self-harming, then let them know that you are there to support them and listen to what they have to say

-This project was launched by Young Minds in 2016.
-It contains resources and support for children, young people, parents and professionals about self harm.
+No Harm Done contains resources and support for children, young people, parents and professionals about self harm.

 Watch this video and then refer to the full website for more videos from a parents and professionals point of view and other resources.